 Manufacturers have an obligation to produce safe and reliable products that are marketed for their intended use.
 When a manufacturer misleadingly markets a medical device, it can be held liable for its negligence.

 If you or someone you love has experienced severe pain and discomfort after receiving a shoulder pain pump following arthroscopic surgery, you may be entitled to file a shoulder pain pump lawsuit.
-Contact our class action attorneys as soon as possible to discuss your legal options.
+Contact our shoulder pain pump attorneys in Cincinnati as soon as possible to discuss your legal options.

 Although pain pumps are commonly used to manage and administer anesthesia and pain medication in patients after arthroscopic surgery, the devices have never been officially approved for this type of treatment.